 Hello!

 Welcome to Helena High School.
 I am excited to be your math teacher this year!
-I am teaching one section of Calculus BC, two sections of Calculus AB, and two sections of Honors Precalculus.
+I am teaching one section of Calculus BC, two sections of Contemporary Math, and two sections of Honors Precalculus.
 This website will have important information including a weekly agenda.
 I will post class materials to the Moodle page so check there for any videos, notes or assignments.
 Thank you.

 I am looking forward to a great year.
 Go Bengals!